 Just as food labels can help you rule out certain foods, food labels can also serve as your guide to free foods.
 A free food is one with:

 - Less than 5 grams of carbohydrate a serving

 You can include some free foods in your diet as often as you'd like.
 Examples include:

 - Pay attention to serving sizes.
 The serving sizes listed on food labels may be different from the serving sizes in your meal plan.
 If you eat twice the serving size listed on the label, you also double the calories, fat, carbohydrate, protein, sodium and the other contents.

 - Consider your daily calorie goals.
-The same goes for the Percent Daily Value listed on food labels.
-This percentage, which is based on a 2,000-calorie diet, helps you gauge how much of a specific nutrient one serving of food contains compared with recommendations for the whole day.
+The same goes for the Daily Value listed on food labels.
+This percentage, which is based on a 2,000-calorie-a-day diet, helps you gauge how much of a specific nutrient one serving of food contains compared with recommendations for the whole day.
+Five percent or less is low; 20 percent or more is high.
+Look for foods with fats, cholesterol and sodium on the low end of Daily Value; keep fiber, vitamins and minerals on the high end.
 If your doctor or registered dietitian recommends more or less than 2,000 calories a day, you may need to adjust the percentage accordingly — or simply use the percentage as a general frame of reference.

 The bottom line